julianeon/julianeon/README.md

 I'm Julian Martinez, @julianeon on most platforms.

 I'm a software consultant and product support aficionado living in San Francisco, California.
+[Here](product_support.md) are my thoughts on product support.

 I worked at PagerDuty, Ripple and GraphQL, helping users with open source products.